-It is essential to note that there might be distinct regulations applicable to employers in the public and private sectors.
+It is important to recognize that the specific regulations applicable to leave may vary for employers in the public and private sectors.

-In Colorado, leave days are divided into two categories: mandatory and non-mandatory, each with its own set of guidelines and requirements.
+In Pennsylvania, leave days are categorized into two distinct groups: mandatory and non-mandatory, each encompassing specific guidelines and requirements.

 This Article Covers